dubeg/dubeg-docs/content/GPO/Mapping.Drives.md

 	+ FQDN, eg. `\\Server\SharedFolder`.
 + Reconnect
 	+ Drive will be reconnected upon reboot.
-	+ DUBEG: what does it mean?
-Won't it be reconnected anyway via the GPO?
+	+ DUBEG:
 		- Is it merely setting the PERSISTENT flag of `net use`?
-		- After thinking about it more, I think it is.
+		- I think it is indeed.
 I recall someone saying group policies can sometimes take a while to apply, and meanwhile a user might already be active in its session.
 The RECONNECT option would then make it so drives are already mapped at logon, that is, without having to wait on the drive mapping gpo to apply.

 - Action
 	+ Create